 In this section, we extend the generic framework presented in \cite{haegeman_GenSAP:2025} into a two-trajectories framework.
 To do so, we consider a generic Lagrangian density $\Lag$, which is assumed of the following form,

 Here, for $k=1,2$, $\vel_k$ denotes the velocity associated to the trajectory $\Traj_k$, while $m_k$ is the partial mass that is conserved along this trajectory.
 Variables $b_{k,i}$, $i=1,\ldots,n_k$ are transported at velocity $\vel_k$, they allow to represent constraints, which may be expressed as transport equations.
 As such, $b_{k,i}$ may play the role of a phasic entropy, mass fractions in the context of multi-component phases, turbulent entropies \cite{saurel:2003,herard:2003,haegeman_RelVel:2025}, \textit{etc}.
 Finally, variables $\xi_j$, $j=1\ldots,m$, are \textit{free} variables in the sense that they are not related to any of the trajectories as they will have their own independent variations.
-These may represent coupling variables, sub-scale phenomena such as micro-intertia \cite{gavrilyuk:2002}, or be related to internal contraints.
-We recall that the notation $\Dt^k\bullet$ refers to the material derivative associated to the velocity $\vel_k$.
+These may represent coupling variables, sub-scale phenomena such as micro-inertia \cite{gavrilyuk:2002}, or be related to internal constraints.

 The Stationary Action Principle then dictates that the equations of motion are critical points of the Action $\Act$, which is the space-time integral of the Lagrangian density $\Lag$.
 As such, the generic equations are determined by